7mind/izumi/doc/microsite/src/main/tut/bio/00_bio.md

 Key syntactic features:

 1. Ergonomic `F` summoner that is a single point of entry to all methods in the hierarchy
 2. Import-less syntax.
-Syntax is available automatically available whenever any typeclass from the hierarchy is imported, e.g. immediately after IDE auto-import.
+Syntax is automatically available whenever any typeclass from the hierarchy is imported, e.g. immediately after IDE auto-import.

 These syntactic features allow you to write in a low ceremony, IDE-friendly and newcomer-friendly style: